 If used in layer hen diets, limestone must be considered carefully because it might be the source of reduced eggshell resistance.

 Calcium is one of those essential nutrients that can be secured cheap.
 This is true for all kinds of diets for pigs, poultry, ruminants, even pets.
-A metric ton of calcium carbonate costs about EUR80, when monocalcium phosphate (a major source of phosphorus) is over EUR500 per metric ton.
-No wonder most focus (research, marketing, advertisement) is on phosphorus (read, phytase), whereas calcium is largely ignored — not unlike salt and the case for sodium.
+A metric ton of calcium carbonate has historically cost less than monocalcium phosphate, a major source of phosphorus.
+No wonder most focus (research, marketing, advertisement) is on phosphorus (read: phytase), whereas calcium is largely ignored — not unlike salt and the case for sodium.

 With calcium being inexpensive, oversupply rather than deficiency is usually the problem.
 As it stands, calcium carbonate (in pure form or as limestone) is used as a carrier for most premixed products (drugs, vitamins, trace minerals, nutritional additives and even some concentrates).
 It is even added at the rate of 0.5 percent in soybean meal as a flow enhancer — a fact largely unknown.
 Thus, most diets usually contain 10 to 20 percent more calcium than the actual target figure used during feed formulation.
 This causes virtually no problems, if we ignore the cost-price issue, with the only notable exception being that of layer hens.

 Calcium in layer diets

 Whereas most animal diets contain less than 1 percent calcium, layer diets must contain substantially more.
 Indeed, such diets contain from 3 to 4 percent, only because the formation of each eggshell requires 2 grams of calcium (in the form of about 5.5 grams of calcium carbonate).
 Thus, maximizing calcium intake is crucial for these animals.